 Leg cramps: they're painful and annoying.
-But did you know they could be more than just a nuisance?
+But did you know that they could be more than just a nuisance?
 Yes, that's right!
 These cramps are often a symptom of a more serious medical condition.
 Here are four health problems that could give you cramps.
 (Plus what you need to do about them.)

 Peripheral Arterial Disease (PAD) may also cause cramping in your legs.
 But unlike CVI cramps, the ones you notice with PAD usually appear when you're active.
 Then, as soon as you sit and rest, they resolve.
-Pad and other cardiac diseases cause leg cramps, as do degenerative disc conditions.
-All of which could trigger serious health complications.
-So you must discuss these symptoms with your doctor.

 When your thyroid is functioning too slowly (hypothyroidism), you may experience several symptoms, including fatigue, weight gain, cold intolerance, difficulties thinking clearly and cramps in your muscles, especially in your legs.